Skip to main content

 internalMatch = netBuyInput (all buyers matched)

-residual = netSellInput - matchedSells (excess sells → AMM)
+residual = netSellInput - matchedSells (excess sells → AMM/curve)

 Internally matched flow executes at the clearing price with zero AMM spread.